jannicz/ng-svg-icon-sprite/README.md

 To use your SVGs as a sprite you need to do 2 things:

 1. Generate the SVG sprite using the provided script
-2. Include the `svg-icon-sprite` component with the proper path and name of the sprite file and icon
+2. Make use of the `svg-icon-sprite` component with the proper path and name of the sprite file and icon

 ### 1. Generate the sprite

-Each time you add a new icon, you will need to run the script that generates the sprite.
+Each time you add a new icon, you will have to run the script that generates the sprite.
 Therefore you should add it as a npm script to your package.json:

 ```javascript